project-chip/connectedhomeip/docs/silabs/wifi/BUILD_CHIP_ENV.md

-# Building Your Wi-Fi Matter End Device and the Chip-Tool
+# Building Your Wi-Fi Matter End Device and the chip-tool

 # Build Environment for Linux